JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="other-credits"></a>
 ### Other credits
-I would still like to thank my fellow students for their helpful suggestions and support, and in particular to my Student Welfare person, for their inspiration, encouragement and help in combatting impostor syndrome!
+I would still like to thank my fellow students for their helpful suggestions and support, and in particular to my Student Care facilitator, for their inspiration, encouragement and help in combatting impostor syndrome!
 But mainly for their patience.

+My mentor, Oluwafemi Medale, deserves special praise and gratitude for jumping in at the last moment at very short notice to check over my project for obvious flaws.

 Code Institute's excellent tutoring team also deserve a special mention for their help, which they have consistently given in an open, friendly, encouraging, knowledgeable and professional manner.
-Aside from my personal student care, I also have to thank the entire student care team for their flexibility ... and patience.

-I also feel the need to thank you, my second project assessor, for your patience and understanding of both the complexity, overambition and imperfections of this project.
+I also feel the need to thank you, my third (and final) project assessor, for your patience and understanding of both the complexity, overambition and imperfections of this project.
+And for your sheer effort in putting yourself through this project, and especially its over-long readme file.